EightSystems/laravel-alpine/README.md

 ## Other Details

-- Alpine base image
+- Alpine base image 3.14
+- Uses DockerHub php base image
+- Security Scan enabled on a biweekly basis (using Anchore)
+- Supervisor has `supervisorctl` support enabled on all tags

-## PHP Extension
+## PHP Extensions

+These extensions are the basis needed to run Laravel version 8.x and up

 - opcache
 - pdo